erlint1212/http_go_server_Chirpy/README.md

 # HTTP server

-Making a http server from scratch using go
+Building a http server scratch using go
 Guided project [link](https://www.boot.dev/courses/learn-http-servers-golang)

+## Tips

+* When building a new application from scratch start as monolith, but keep the API and the front-end decoupled logically
+* Monolith better for smaller rapidly changing applications, decoupled better for bigger applications that need multiple teams, or building a phone app.

+## Expansion ideas

+* Add tries data structure to filter out banned words instead of split list check all.